 The applicant shall submit with the application a certificate of insurance issued by an insurance carrier authorized to conduct business in the State of West Virginia showing that comprehensive liability insurance is in full force and effect for the blasting operations to be carried out by applicant in the Corporation of Shepherdstown, for all personal injury and property damage arising out of blasting operations including completed operations, contractual liability, explosion, underground and collapse, in an amount not less than Two Million dollars (\$2,000,000) per occurrence, combined single limit.
-Said certificate shall indicate the effective dates of the liability coverage, the name and address of the agent or broker through whom the insurance coverage was issued and who is responsible for attesting to the existence of the corporation of Shepherdstown in the event the insurance policy is canceled, terminated or modified and receipt of such notice of termination shall be grounds to revoke a permit for blasting.
+Said certificate shall indicate the effective dates of the liability coverage, the name and address of the agent or broker through whom the insurance coverage was issued and who is responsible for attesting to the existence of the insurance coverage.
+Said certificate shall provide for ten (10) days' advance written notice to the Corporation of Shepherdstown in the event the insurance policy is canceled, terminated or modified and receipt of such notice of termination shall be grounds to revoke a permit for blasting.